kllyph/github-portfolio-/README.md

 ## 📌 About This Repo

 This repository is not a codebase.
-It's a curated showcase of my work.
-Each project listed here links to its own dedicated repository with full documentation, code, and results.
+It's a curated showcase of my work where each project listed here links to its own dedicated repository with full documentation, code, and results.